tt2973355-wq/Induction_2025/README.md

  After that we have another lecture in auditorium.
-Dr.Arvind Dhingra took our lecture on "PERSONALITY" He told us the our personality is shown by our behaviour.He told us about personality through games.He called the children on the stage, which help them overcome their fear.
+Dr.Arvind Dhingra took our lecture on "PERSONALITY" He told us the our personality is shown by our behaviour.He told us about personality through games.He called the students on the stage, which help them overcome their fear.
 He asked for 7 boys and 7 girls to come up on the stage.
-And the students who wins the game got
+And, I am also one of them.
+Those students who wins the game receive chocolate as a prize.But unfortunately we defeat the game and loss those chocolate.
+But this opportunity finish our fear to come on the stage and we enjoy these games.

 After that a team came and told us about buddy4study.He told us about "Satya Scholarship Scheme".
 This scheme is only for Ludhiana district students.He advised the students to fill this form and get scholarship.